Alex313031/geany-ng/README.md

 is using only the GTK+ toolkit and therefore you need only the GTK+ runtime libraries to run Geany.

+NG
+These are optimized builds, built with `-g0 -s -O3 -mavx -maes -DNDEBUG`, as well as the main icon and build icon changed.

 Features
 --------